Get assessed by a physiotherapist

 There are things you can do to reduce your chances of spraining an ankle or injuring it again after you’ve recovered.
 This includes keeping the muscles around your ankle as strong and as flexible as possible.

-Other things you can do include the following.
+Other things you can do for ankle sprain prevention include the following.

-• Wear shoes that are suitable for the activity you’re doing and are in good condition.
+• Wear shoes that are in good condition, and are suitable for the activity you’re doing and where you’re doing it.

-• Try to do some exercises that incorporate strength and flexibility training, as well as cardiovascular fitness.
+• Try to do some exercises that include strength, balance, and flexibility training, as well as cardiovascular fitness.
 And make sure you have days off from doing intense exercise.

 • Take care when you walk or run on uneven surfaces – exercise on even surfaces if you can, or wear supportive footwear.